DevRickLin/DevRickLin/README.md

 ### Hi there 👋

 Hello, I am Rick(Chien Lin), a passionate developer who loves to explore new front-end technologies.
-I have experience with frameworks like Vue and React, and I am currently learning ReactNative.
+I have experience with frameworks like Vue and React, and I am currently learning Svelte.

 Here are some of works that showcase my skills and creativity: